wildfly-clustering/wildfly-clustering-examples/mod_cluster-with-tls/README.md

 > the two workers, deploying clusterbench on the two workers and running the client application.
 THis is optional.
 > Instructions for performing these steps can be found in what follows.

-In the next sesion, we continue the discussion by describing the additional configuration required for encrypting the communication pathways using TLS.
+In the next session, we continue the discussion by describing the additional configuration required for encrypting the communication pathways using TLS.

 ## Scenario: mod_cluster with TLS